nuxeo/nuxeo-drive/docs/sentry.md

 The `before_send` callback performs only consent checking and duplicate suppression.
 It does not remove or redact fields.
 It is applied to error events, not performance transactions.
-Performance sampling is configured at 100% with `traces_sample_rate=1.0`; therefore, any transactions created by the application or an enabled integration are eligible to be sent.
+Performance tracing is disabled when only error reporting is enabled.
+When advanced analytics is enabled, performance sampling is configured at 100% with `traces_sample_rate=1.0`; therefore, any transactions created by the application or an enabled integration are eligible to be sent.

 ## Data included in error events